 Although last week was MIA, the meals were not.
 But they definitely were on the simpler side – mostly roasted or grilled meat or fish, an easy vegetable and rice/grain/pasta.
 In short, nothing worth sharing here at the Table.

 But then there was this creamy, spicy, bursting with flavor Salsa Chowder.

 I was so happy with it that I thought it deserved a spot.
 Like my Chocolate and Dulce de Leche Semifreddo, this soup resulted from my bi weekly refrigerator clean out which yielded a couple of potatoes and 1/2 container of fresh salsa.
 I’d been in the mood for soup and looking at the odds and ends from the fridge I definitely had the makings for a good pot.

 Soup is one of my “go to” dishes when I need a relatively quick meal -especially on nights when I haven’t planned in advance!!!
 With a few basics in the pantry and freezer/fridge it’s not hard to come up with something good and it’s a great way to use up those vegetable odds and ends which I always seem to have in my house.
 I know that may seem weird – when you think of soup, you generally think of a pot slowly simmering on the stove.
-While there are lots of soups that do require a longer prep/simmer time, many soups (like this one) don’t and in fact, wouldn’t taste nearly as good if they were simmered too long so they are perfect for quick meals.
+While there are lots of soups that do require a longer prep/simmer time, many soups, like this Salsa Chowder, don’t and in fact, wouldn’t taste nearly as good if they were simmered too long so they are perfect for quick meals.